ymxl85/DDImage/README.md

 Please refer to for details

-And please refer to for istallation requirements.
+And please refer to [requirement.txt](requirement.txt) for istallation requirements.